• Home

 Term Meaning

-Cowrie Shells Small sea shells used as dice in traditional Indian games.
+Cowrie Shells Small shells used as traditional dice

-Safe Zone Protected area where pawns cannot be attacked.
+Safe Zone Protected space where pawns cannot be attacked

 Puccha Tail